 - The person giving the Temporary Event Notice, the premises user, must be over 18 years old.

 - Personal licence holders may give up to 50 notices per year, non-personal licence holders may only give up to five notices per year.

 - Each event may last no more than 168 hours.

-- No premises may be used more than Fifteen times per calendar year.
+- No premises may be used more than 15 times per calendar year.

-- No premises may be used for greater than 21 days per calendar year in total.
+- No premises may be used for more than 21 days per calendar year in total.